JuliaIO/Kerchunk.jl/README.md

 ) # source must be explicit
 ```

-It's most useful to open Kerchunk datasets as either RasterStacks or YAXArrays datasets, since both of those packages have great dimensionality support
+It's most useful to open Kerchunk datasets as either RasterStacks or YAXArrays datasets, since both of those packages have great dimensionality support.

 ## Background